Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 At a large scale, soil acidity is also caused by the sheer act of harvesting plants.
 Plants themselves are slightly alkaline, with a higher pH value.
 In a natural setting, when plants die, they decompose into the slightly acidic soil and restore a healthy pH balance.
 When plants are harvested, the cycle is broken, and the balancing act is never performed, leaving the soil slightly acidic.

-How Lime Helps Fight Soil Acidity
+How Agricultural Lime Helps Fight Soil Acidity

 Lime is introduced both to supply calcium and to help restore the pH balance of soil.
 Liming is by far and away the most cost-effective solution for neutralizing soil, so it is used widely by farmers and gardeners everywhere.